MrZhqw/MrZhqw.github.io/_pages/PR.md

 ### <font color="#2B6ADD" > Tilt-rotor Flight Control Based On Hierarchical Reinforcement Learning </font>

 <p style="text-align: justify">
 To address the control and decision-making issues of tilt-rotor UAVs (TRUAVs), we propose a full-mode control method based on hierarchical reinforcement learning,and constructs a hierarchical controller for the TRUAVs.
-We have submitted this work to IEEE Transactions on Automation Science and Engineering (TASE), and we also present a [video](https://www.bilibili.com/video/BV1pbcHe4EcX/?vd_source=dd7957251baaf47a0f5a3d90243e8287) of our results.<a href="https://www.bilibili.com/video/BV1pbcHe4EcX/?vd_source=dd7957251baaf47a0f5a3d90243e8287" target="_blank">video</a>
+We have submitted this work to IEEE Transactions on Automation Science and Engineering (TASE), and we also present a <a href="https://www.bilibili.com/video/BV1pbcHe4EcX/?vd_source=dd7957251baaf47a0f5a3d90243e8287" target="_blank">video</a> of our results.
 </p>

 <div style="display: grid; grid-template-columns: repeat(2, 1fr); gap: 20px;align-items: flex-end">